samaradel/www_threefold/www.threefoldtoken.com/content/gettingstarted/gettingstarted.md

 * We have (verbal) commitments for about 3m USD now (we would like to get to 5m USD)
 * We have confirmation of about 30 ambassadors (we would like to get to at least 50)
-* We have about 120 hosters for our blockchain (we need at least 80 more)
+* We have about 120 TF Miners for our blockchain (we need at least 80 more)
 * We are on track to have more than 100m USD committed internet capacity before oct-nov.

 The first version of the Threefold app is ready!
 It is available on both the [Apple store](http://itunes.apple.com/app/id1276543091) and [Google play](https://market.android.com/details?id=com.mobicage.rogerthat.em.be.threefold.token).